Chapter 12 : Fortune Takes a Holiday

 "Do not start on this team crap," she said, raising a protesting hand.
 "You were the only one ever to have a serious problem with this.
 You just riled the others up to follow your lead."

-"Because I know what's best," he spat, his heavy breaths more audible every second.
+"Because I know what's best," he spat.
 "So when'd you tell him?"

 "For your information, he already knew that I'm the team's strategist.
 Seven months ago, in fact.
 There's a lot more to him than you think.
 You ever consider that we're the ones who started it first?
 It's not like you haven't gone charming his reserves before."